amanrai05/Hangman_Game_Project/README.md

 Here are the instructions for running the Hangman game:

-1. *Open a Python environment*: Make sure you have Python installed on your computer.
-You can download Python from the official website (python.org) if you haven't already.

-2. *Copy the code*: Copy the entire code provided in the previous messages.
-This code contains the Hangman game implementation in Python.

-3. *Open a text editor*: Open a text editor or an Integrated Development Environment (IDE) of your choice.
-You can use editors like Notepad, Sublime Text, or IDEs like PyCharm, Visual Studio Code, etc.

-4. *Paste the code*: Paste the copied code into a new file in the text editor.

-5. *Save the file*: Save the file with a .py extension.
-You can choose any name for the file, for example, hangman_game.py.

-6. *Run the script*: Open a command prompt or terminal window.
-Navigate to the directory where you saved the Python file using the cd command.

-7. *Execute the script*: Type python hangman_game.py and press Enter.
-This command will run the Hangman game script.

-8. *Follow the prompts*: Once the game starts, follow the prompts on the screen.
-Choose the difficulty level, guess letters to uncover the hidden word, and try to solve the puzzle within the given attempts.
+1. Execute the Python script containing the Hangman game code in your preferred Python environment.
+2. Once the GUI window opens, you will see a button labeled "Instructions."
+3. Click on the "Instructions" button.
+4. A message box will pop up displaying the game instructions, explaining how to play the Hangman game.
+5. After reading the instructions, close the message box.
+6. You can then start playing the game by entering guesses in the entry field provided and clicking the "Submit Guess" button1

-9. *Play again*: After completing a round, you'll be asked if you want to play again.
+7. *Play again*: After completing a round, you'll be asked if you want to play again.
 Type 'yes' to play another round or 'no' to exit the game.

-10. *Enjoy the game*: Have fun playing Hangman and try to achieve the highest score possible!
+8. *Enjoy the game*: Have fun playing Hangman and try to achieve the highest score possible!

     ----------------------------------------------------------------------------------------------------------------------------------------------------------------